-Speaker Ben and Carmen Lujan Lung Cancer Research Project: As a designated NCI Cancer Center and with its growing partnerships with community oncologists statewide, the UNM Cancer Center facilitates access for all New Mexicans to the newest cancer therapies in clinical trials.
-The basic science and clinical research programs of the CRIC are focused on cancer particularly affecting New Mexicans.
-The Lung Cancer project will use the 3,000,000 in requested funds to support the faculty and professional staff doing lung cancer research.
+SOPPLEMENTAL TION REQUESTS: Speaker Ben and Carrien Lipin Lung Cancer Research Project: As a designated NCI Cancer Center and with its growing partnerships with community oncologists statewide, the UNNI Cancer Center facilitates access for all New Mexicans to the newest cancer theraptes in clinical trials.
+The basic science and clinical research programs of the CRTC are focused on cancer particularly affecting New Mexicans.
+The Lung Cancer Project will use 65, 1000 Mexicans and the state of the support the faculty and professional staff doing lung cancer research. support the raca cancer research.

-Patient Care Equipment for Medical Education: University Hospital's request for \$3,823,000 will find the purchase of Interventional Radiology equipment and Magnetic Resonance Imaging equipment which are necessary to provide quality patient care while training the next generation of healthcare professionals.
+Patient Care Equipment for Medical Education: University Hospital's request for 53,823,000 will find the purchase of Interventional Radiology equipment and Magnetic Resonance Imaging equipment which are necessary to provide quality patient care while training the next generation of healthcare professionals.